willjoha/espclock/README.md

 # Word clock

 This project provides the code for a word clock.
 The layout is based on the famous original.
-Here color is controlled via Blynk.
+Here color is controlled via webpage.

 ## Hardware:
 + ESP8266 NodeMCU
-+ LED stripe APA102c, alternativly SK9822
++ LED stripe APA102C, alternativly SK9822
 + Realtime clock DS3231

 ## Software Libraries: